Jayakar72/Jayakar72.github.io/README.md

 # Hi, this is my personal website!

-My name is Ji Yuan "Steven" Feng, I am a robotics engineer at NVIDIA, building the next generation simulation platforms for training and deploying sophisticated robots.
+My name is Sai Jayakar Vanam, I am a Master's robotics grad student at Northeaster University.

 This repo contains the source code to my personal website.